Mount Roraima: Ecology

+Endemic flora includes plants like Orectanthe sceptrum, Sauvagesia imthurnii, Celiantha imthurniana, Roraima marsh pitchers (Heliamphora nutans), Gran Sabana sundew (Drosera felix), Roraima bladderworts (Utricularia quelchii), Roraima "azaleas" (Bejaria imthurnii) and many more.

-The fauna at the foot of the mountain is composed of a variety of mammals, and this huge diversity is particularly prominent in the Amazon rainforest, such as sloths, anteaters, tapirs, armadillos, capybaras, possums, agouti, prairie fox, weasels, raccoons, deer, cougars, and primates such as howler monkeys and capuchins.
-There are hundreds of species of birds, the most common of which are falcons, parrots, owls, etc. Some hummingbirds are endemic to the region.
+The fauna at the foot of the mountain are composed of a variety of mammals, and this huge diversity is particularly prominent in the Amazon rainforest, such as sloths, anteaters, tapirs, armadillos, capybaras, opossums, agouti, weasels, raccoons, deer, cougars, and primates such as howler monkeys and capuchins.
+There are hundreds of species of birds, the most common of which include falcons, parrots, and owls.
+Some hummingbirds are endemic to the region.
 Due to low mobility relative to other species, reptiles and amphibians show large differences between individuals found at the bottom and top of Mount Roraima.
 While species inhabiting forests at the foot of the plateau are common, such as green iguanas, pit vipers, coral snakes and pythons, those found at the top are even rarer.
-Cave fauna consists of many species of bats, grasshoppers, spiders and centipedes, but this fragile subterranean ecosystem is being disturbed by surface hikers, organic matter produced by tourists and explorers over the years.
+Cave fauna consists of many species of bats, grasshoppers, spiders and centipedes, but this fragile subterranean ecosystem is being disturbed by surface hikers, organic matter produced by tourists, and explorers over the years.
 Pollutants such as fuel are washed into the ground by rainwater, which leads to the proliferation of microorganisms and causes ecological imbalance.

+Endemic species include rodents such as the Roraima climbing mouse (Rhipidomys macconnelli roraimae) or the rarer Roraima mouse (Podoxymys roraimae), as well as many birds such as the Greater flowerpiercer (Diglossa major) or the two subspecies of sparrow, Zonotrichia capensis roraimae and Zonotrichia capensis macconelli.
+One of the most well known endemic species is the Roraima toad (Oreophrynella quelchii).